MicroEJ/docs/PlatformDeveloperGuide/appendix/llapi.rst

 Initialization
 --------------

 Each Graphics Engine gets initialized by calling the function ``LLUI_DISPLAY_IMPL_initialize``: It asks its display driver to initialize itself.
 The implementation function has to fill the given structure ``LLUI_DISPLAY_SInitData``.
 This structure allows to retrieve the size of the virtual and physical screen, the back buffer address (where MicroUI is drawing).
-The implementation has too `give` two binary semaphores.
+The implementation has to `give` two binary semaphores.

 Image Heap
 ----------

-The display driver must reserve a runtime memory buffer for creating dynamic images when using MicroUI ``ResouceImage`` and ``BufferedImage`` classes methods.
+The display driver must reserve a runtime memory buffer for creating dynamic images when using MicroUI `ResourceImage`_ and `BufferedImage`_ classes methods.
 The display driver may choose to reserve an empty buffer.
-Thus, calling MicroUI methods will result in a ``MicroUIException`` exception.
+Thus, calling MicroUI methods will result in a `MicroUIException`_ exception.

 The section name is ``.bss.microui.display.imagesHeap``.